mrporterphysics/mrporterphysics.github.io/Presentations/ES Presentations/weather/weatherslids.md

 When all three are present, water vapor condenses into tiny droplets — a cloud.

+**Clouds form most readily when air is rising, cool, and contains nuclei** — and when the temperature reaches the **dew point**.

 <!--
 TEACHER MOVE: Some students think clouds form spontaneously when humidity reaches 100%.
 They actually need a SURFACE — that's the role of condensation nuclei.
 INTERESTING NOTE: That's why cloud seeding (silver iodide) works — adding nuclei.
+NATURAL PROCESS NOTE: Precipitation is the natural process that cleans nuclei out of the atmosphere.
 -->

 ---